Cotix/Abalone/README.md

 ## Current state
-Right now performance is already up to par, or better then ABA-PRO(which is one of the fastest to my knowledge, please let me know if you know of any other decent computer player).

-On the dutch daisy opening setting the computer player takes about a minute to solve for 12ply with 2x1gb allocated for the transposition tables.
+Right now work is spend on optimizing the tree search and improving the heuristic.
 Functionality to actually use this computer player (i.e. have a functioning interface, some kind of decent player api) is not an immediate priority.
+As such comparing performance is impossible for now.
 Although ofcourse I do welcome pullrequests.

 ## Installation